RampNetwork/integration-example-android/README.md

 #### Step 3 - Handle final callback in your activity

-Now it's time to handle the URL callback inside your app by implementing the `override fun onNewIntent(intent: Intent)` method in your `Activity` just like in the snippets below.
+Now it's time to handle the URL callback inside your app by overriding the `onNewIntent` method in your `Activity` just like in the snippets below.

 ```kotlin
 override fun onNewIntent(intent: Intent) {